TZer0/tzer0.github.io/warframe.md

 * Check what weapons are required as ingredients for other weapons before you throw away any of them [here](https://warframe.fandom.com/wiki/Weapons_Required_as_Crafting_Ingredients).
 * Get a Kuva Nukor when you can (you won't regret it).
 * Don't spend plat on something you could earn by just playing the game.
 * Don't sell non-prime frames if you get the prime variant.
-Get the helminth segment instead and subsume the frame
+Get the helminth segment instead and subsume the frame.

 ### Late-game tips